wangshuai0115/hello-world/README.md

 # hello-world
 my first repository on github
-I like :pizze:,:coffee:, and :dancer:.
+I like :pizza:,:coffee:, and :dancer:.